Have a cuppa ...

 “No, I’ll take care of it.”

-I rummaged in my bag for my keys and waved good-bye.
+I put the towel on the seat, rummaged in my shoulder bag for my keys and waved good-bye.
 Home at last.
 It was small but it was mine.
 Everything was wood and rattan and batik.
 I locked the door and looked through my CDs.

 “Play it again, Wynton.”